Minnesota-Florida✈️-Wisconsin

 The view of Duluth, MN port city on the tip of Lake Superior.

-Treated to a sailing regatta on the lake while we passed over the bridge into Wisconsin.
+Got to see a sailing regatta on Lake Superior while we passed over the bridge into Wisconsin.

 Through Duluth and off to Wisconsin’s Apostle Islands National Lakeshore!
 This is our first National Lakeshore.
 We have done National Seashores and Rivers so adding the Lakeshore, despite the seasonal closure of the Ranger Stations, was a chilly delight.
 Lake Superior is HUGE and Cold 🥶.
 Not the coldest we got into (Oregon still has that record) but high 50s is cold water so we got some leg cryo at Little Sand Bay Visitor Center and saw a Bald Eagle fishing in the bog behind the beach.
 Interestingly, the Apostle Islands Lakeshore is much like Florida in how there are barrier beaches protecting in-land swamps and lakes.
 While FL is brackish and salt, here it’s all fresh and nothing that will kill/eat you 😜 The red sand beaches did impress though, the lake must generate some significant waves to push those dunes up and create the inland bogs 🤔 To give credit where credit is due, we did find black bear prints in the sandy shore and were told wolf were in the area.
 Most of the peninsula here is Ojibwe tribal land so access to the beaches and/or majority sandstone cliffs is boat only due to the dense forest.